t-scholtz/EchoMind/README.md

         Select the Advanced tab and click the Environment Variables button.
         Select the Path variable under System Variables.
         Click Edit.
         In the Variable value field add the path to the wget bin directory preceded by a semicolon (;).
-If installed in the default path, add C:Program Files (x86)GnuWin32bin.
+If installed in the default path, add C: Program Files (x86)GnuWin32bin.
     Open the command prompt (cmd.exe) and start running wget commands.

 ### ffmeg

-**Ubunutu/Debian**
+**Ubuntu/Debian**

 ` sudo apt update && sudo apt install ffmpeg `